bhuvxn/bhuvxn/README.md

 ### Hi there, I'm bhuvan (pronounced Boo-Van)👋

-A software developer and a student studying computer science at Western University, creating daily
+A software developer and a student studying computer science.

 My interests: